eclipse-iofog/iofog.org/content/docs/2.0.0/remote-deployment/setup-your-agents.md

 # Setup Your Agents

 The actual 'edge' of your Edge Compute Network ('ECN') is composed of Agents.
-The other components (the Controllers and Connectors) can be deployed anywhere, including cloud infrastructure.
+The other component (the Controllers) can be deployed anywhere, including cloud infrastructure.

 ## Deploy Agents on Remote Hosts